Robert Colescott: Artistic career

-Teaching career
+Educational career

 Like many artists of his generation, Colescott maintained parallel careers as a committed and influential educator and painter.
 He moved to the Pacific Northwest after graduation from UC Berkeley and began teaching at Portland State University.
 He was on staff there from 1957 to 1966.
 In 1964 he took a sabbatical with a study grant from the American Research Center in Cairo, Egypt.
 He returned to Portland for a year but went back to Egypt as a visiting professor at the American University of Cairo from 1966 to 1967.
 When war broke out, he and his family (then-wife Sally Dennett and their son Dennett Colescott, born in Portland, Oregon in 1963) moved to Paris for three years.
 They returned to California in 1970 and he spent the next 15 years painting and teaching art at Cal State, Stanislaus, UC Berkeley and the San Francisco Art Institute.
 Colescott accepted a position as a visiting professor at the University of Arizona in Tucson in 1983, and joined the faculty in 1985.
 In 1990 he became the first art department faculty member to be honored with the title of Regents' Professor.

 Death

-Colescott died June 4, 2009, in Tucson, Arizona.
+Colescott died June 4, 2009, in Tucson, Arizona, at age 83.